The World's Greatest Sinner: Release and reception

-The World's Greatest Sinner never had an official release, though it aired on the Turner Classic Movies cable network.
+The World's Greatest Sinner debuted at the Vista Continental Theater in East Hollywood on January 30, 1963.
 Director Martin Scorsese is one of the film's supporters, having named it as one of his favorite rock and roll films.
 Musician Will Oldham has also championed the film, and selected it when invited to present a favorite film at the 2001 Maryland Film Festival.

 Production

-According to Frank Zappa, The World's Greatest Sinner was shot at El Monte, California.
+According to Frank Zappa, The World's Greatest Sinner was shot in El Monte, California.

 Soundtrack

 The film features a score composed by a young, pre-Mothers of Invention Frank Zappa.
 During a 1963 appearance on The Steve Allen Show, on which he generated musical sounds on bicycles, Zappa talked about scoring the soundtrack for The World's Greatest Sinner, which he called "the world's worst movie," even though the general public would not have the opportunity to see the film he was talking about for another 50 years.
 During the course of this same interview with Steve Allen, Zappa discusses how he recorded the soundtrack for this film in the Little Theatre, located at Chaffey College in Alta Loma, California, along with the plethora of instruments used.

 Excerpts of The World's Greatest Sinner's soundtrack were popular among certain bootleggers, and, subsequently, in 2009 were officially made available by Zappa Records on disc three of Beat the Boots III.

 The film's title track and theme music, however, was eventually released by Donna Records as the B-side to the Baby Ray & The Ferns single "How's Your Bird?" in April 1963, with both songs being in turn later included on the compilation albums Rare Meat: The Early Works of Frank Zappa (1983) and Cucamonga (1998).